ninenines/ranch/ROADMAP.md

 *   Add Transport:secure/0.

-    Currently Cowboy checks if a connection is secure by checking if its name is 'ssl'.
+    Currently Ranch checks if a connection is secure by checking if its name is 'ssl'.
 This isn't a very modular solution,  adding an API function that returns whether a connection is secure would fix that issue.